hermit-os/hermit-c/README.md

 We provide a Docker image containing a GCC-based cross compiler in our [hermit-gcc] repository.
 With this cross compiler you can compile most C code for Hermit.

-When compiling code with the Hermit cross compiler, you need to enable position-independent code (PIC) or position-independent executable (PIE).
 When linking an application, you need to explicitly link against a Hermit kernel (`libhermit.a`) that you can build from our [kernel] repository.

 [hermit-gcc]: https://github.com/hermit-os/hermit-gcc